 To that end, the Rochester Education Fellowship was born from a central question: Can the Rochester community — including those traditionally never afforded the opportunity to participate — coalesce around a shared, energizing vision to transform the education of all Rochester students?
 We believe so.

-To address this urgent need for Rochester’s children and families, Action For A Better Community (ABC), IBERO, Connected Communities, Children’s Institute, Avenue Black Box Theatre, United Negro College Fund, the Max and Marian Farash Charitable Foundation, and other community partners are leading a search for an exceptional leader – the Rochester Education Fellow – to help Rochester discover a bold and innovative vision for the future of education in Rochester, and to lead an enduring organization to support our community in living out its promise.
+To address this urgent need for Rochester’s children and families, Action For A Better Community (ABC), IBERO, Connected Communities, Children’s Institute, Avenue Black Box Theatre, United Negro College Fund, the Max and Marian Farash Charitable Foundation, and other community partners led a search for an exceptional leader – the Rochester Education Fellow – to help Rochester discover a bold and innovative vision for the future of education in Rochester, and to lead an enduring organization to support our community in living out its promise.
+More information about the selected fellow is forthcoming.

 Learn more about what it takes to become an official partner of the Rochester Education Fellowship Selection Committee here.